naval-selvan-1214/kinematics_equation/README.md

 # Model of Gyrosphere
-Spherical model of our bot consists an internal driving unit (IDU) in contact with two hemispherical shells joined together.
+Spherical model of our bot consists an **internal driving unit (IDU)** in contact with two hemispherical shells joined together.
+The IDU